 To receive college credit \$150.00 is due at registration (generally by the end of the first month of the class).
 The cost is subject to change.

-College credits: Students will receive three transferable college credits from River Valley Community College in Claremont NH, upon receiving a grade of C or better for the semester and passing the Reading Accuplacer Test.
+College credits: Students will receive three transferable college credits from River Valley Community College in Claremont NH, upon receiving a grade of C or better for the semester.